What is a capo? If you’re wondering what this handy little accessory actually does, and how best to use it, then you’re in the right place!

 Is A Capo Cheating?

 Although some people refer to capos as ‘cheaters’, this is a rather small-minded viewpoint.
-A capo is just another tool in a guitarist’s toolbox, and can be used to great effect to make life a little easier, or spice up your playing.
+These devices are just another tool in a guitarist’s toolbox, and can be used to great effect to play in different keys, or spice up your playing.

 Do I Need A Capo As a Beginner?